-Cybersecurity Breaches and Legal Ramifications for MSPs
+Cybersecurity Breach Ramification for MSPs

 Sources of Liability

 There are many sources of liability imposed by the law.
-The main ones outlined here will be those imposed by civil regulation, contract, tort, and criminal law.
+The main ones outlined here will be those imposed by civil regulation, contract, tort and criminal law.
 Let’s dig into each of those sources and outline how liability is imposed and what that typically looks like.

 Regulation

 In the U.S., regulations can exist at the federal and state levels.
 At the federal level, the Code of Federal Regulations is the canonical source of truth for regulatory text.
-States also have their bodies of regulations, many of which can be found online.
-Cities, Townships, and other political subdivisions smaller than a State do as well, but for the purposes of this article, those are largely immaterial.
+States, cities, townships and other political subdivisions smaller than a State also have their own bodies of regulations, many of which can be found online.
+For companies that operate internationally, it is helpful to view bodies of law and regulatory frameworks from other countries that govern liability in jurisdictions outside the U.S.

-There are a few federal sources of regulatory liability imposed for security breaches.
-The longest-standing one by far is the Health Insurance Portability and Accountability Act of 1996, or HIPAA.
+There are a few federal sources of regulatory liability imposed for security breaches:

-The Security Rules impose minimum baseline technical, administrative, and physical standards to protect the confidentiality, integrity, and availability of a subset of sensitive identifiable health information called Protected Health Information (PHI).
+- Health Insurance Portability and Accountability (HIPAA): Created in 1996, HIPAA is the longest-standing federal regulation.
+The Centers for Medicare and Medicaid Services (CMS) promulgated HIPAA regulations, supporting the Privacy and Security rules that impose minimum baseline technical, administrative and physical standards to protect the confidentiality, integrity and availability of a subset of sensitive identifiable health information called Protected Health Information (PHI).
 The Privacy Rules impose contractual and operational requirements to safeguard PHI too.

 It will be interesting to see what the future holds for these regulations and proclamations.
-Currently, the efforts appear disjointed and uncoordinated with the purpose of eliminating cyber threats by disincentivizing companies from resolving threats instead of proactively addressing threats.
+Currently, the efforts appear disjointed and uncoordinated with the purpose of eliminating cyberthreats by disincentivizing companies from resolving threats instead of proactively addressing threats.

-States also have regulatory authority within their borders, and many have passed data protection legislation, some of which carries financial penalties enforced by the States’ Attorneys General.
+States also have regulatory authority within their borders, and many have passed data protection legislation, some of which carries financial penalties enforced by the States’ Attorney General.
 Most of that legislation requires reporting defined incidents to state bodies.
 Some states even post information about those incidents publicly.
 Texas has gone a step further and, through TX-RAMP, prescribes minimum security practices that must be followed by organizations within its borders.

 Contract